Frank Olivo

 Table of Contents

-If your website saw a drop in organic traffic after its last redesign, this video is going to help you diagnose the issue and hopefully provide you some next steps to recover that traffic.
-So let’s get into it.
+If your website saw a drop in organic traffic after its last redesign, this article is going to help you to diagnose the issue and hopefully provide you some next steps to see about recovering that traffic.

-Is it Common for Traffic to Drop after a Website Redesign?
+Is a Traffic Drop Normal After a Redesign?

 To start, is it normal to see a drop in traffic after a website redesign?

-1. The developer introduced some sort of technical SEO issue.
-I’ll get into that in a minute.
+First, the developer introduced some sort of technical SEO issue; I’ll get into that in a minute.

-3. The design itself has some sort of UX problem that is either resulting in fewer people coming back to the website or just fewer people interacting well with the website and Google seeing that and not really wanting to show your website as frequently to people that are searching on Google.
+Third, the design itself has some sort of UX problem that is either resulting in fewer people coming back to the website or just fewer people interacting well with the website, and Google seeing that and not really wanting to show your website as frequently to people that are searching on Google.

-By far, the most common issues are technical SEO issues.
+By far, the most common issues are category number one: technical SEO issues.

 If they did change the URLs, did they implement a 301 redirect?